dmakvh/eureka/Getting-started-with-Eureka.md

 * Git version 1.7.11.3 or higher
 * Gradle 1.0-milestone-9 or higher

-A good place to start for the setups, is the built in sample application that comes with Eureka which demonstrates all of the 3 setups explained above.
+A good place to start for the setups, is the built-in sample application that comes with Eureka which demonstrates all of the 3 setups explained above.
 Build and run this to familiarize yourself with the setups before you can do advanced (todo :url) setups with eureka clusters within and outside of AWS.

 Here is a step by step instruction of the setups for building and running the Sample Eureka Server, Application Client and Application Service